How to Get SMART About Goal Setting

 - Nutrition example SMART goal: I will eat 5 servings of fruits and vegetables daily for at least 4 days per week on Mondays, Tuesdays, Thursdays and Fridays.

-- Another Nutrition example SMART goal: I will drink at least 64oz of water per day at least 5 days per week.
+- Another Nutrition example SMART goal: I will drink at least 64 ounces of water per day at least 5 days per week.
 I will drink a glass of water before drinking anything else; furthermore I will have water with every meal.

 - Fitness example SMART goal: I will work out by doing cardiovascular activity of walking 3 days per week on Mondays, Wednesdays and Fridays.
 I will do this at the gym for 30-45 minutes from 5:45pm-6:30pm.
-I will pack my gym clothes with me and bring them to work for no excuses.
+I will pack my gym clothes with me and bring them to work to eliminate excuses.

 I’d love to hear about your SMART goals and how you are achieving them.
-As we aim towards better health and wellness in our lives, remember to be SMART!
+As we aim toward better health and wellness in our lives, remember to be SMART!